 What’s Covered in Senior Living Monthly Fees

-Generally speaking, senior living communities either ask for a large real estate buy-in payment or offer a simple month-to-month billing schedule.
+Generally speaking, senior living communities either ask for a large entrance fee payment or offer a simple month-to-month billing schedule.

 Entrance Fee Model

-For example, life plan communities often require an “entrance fee,” which is a large sum that reflects real estate pricing in the area.
+For example, life plan communities often require an “entrance fee,” which is a large sum that is often equivalent to real estate pricing in the area.
 Depending on the community and the contract, the entrance fee may decline or amortize over time, or there might be a guarantee of a certain percentage that is given back to your estate.
 In addition to the entrance fee, life plan communities also bill a monthly fee to cover services and amenities.

 Many independent living, assisted living, memory care, and skilled nursing options do not have an entrance fee system.
 Instead, residents pay a monthly fee.
 For monthly payments, seniors can expect the fee to cover nearly every part of their home and lifestyle.